 4. Expertise Needed

 Another critical difference is how much experience is needed to use each product.
 Sprays are applied according to standard pesticide labels.
 They typically require less experience and less knowledge of pest biology and are more forgiving when applied correctly.
 Baits are far less tolerant and may require a more experienced technician to identify the species of ant, understand the feeding and foraging habits of the different species, and pinpoint the exact nesting locations.

 Finally, a significant difference is the cost between the two ant killing products.
 Similar to sprays, active ingredients cost much more when incorporated into baits.
 The active ingredient in one popular ant control product costs $1.50 per gram when formulated into a liquid spray formulation.
 The same active ingredient costs $557 per gram when incorporated into a gel bait.
 The active ingredient in another commonly used ant product costs $1.20 per gram when formulated as a spray and $26,667 per gram when developed as a gel bait.

-In summary, spray formulations show several attributes that make them highly attractive and highly suitable for effective pest management.
+In summary, spray formulations show several attributes that make them highly attractive and suitable for temporary ant solutions, or small infestations of ants.

 For all of your ant-exterminating needs, contact Venom Pest Control today.
+Click here to schedule your FREE INSPECTION.
 Expect excellence with Venom Pest Control.
 Our goal is to deliver the best pest control experience you have ever had.